 - STEP Assistants receive a double-occupancy room on the same residential hall floor as STEP participants.
 The room is part of the compensation package and paid for only during the 10-week employment period.
 STEP Assistants live alone but must adhere to the University guest policy and may not host long-term guests in their room.
 In addition to lodging, the STEP assistant rooms serves as “office space” for the STEP assistants’ one-on-one advising meetings with students.

 All applicants must submit an online application.

-- February 5 – 19, 2014: In-Person / Skype Interviews - Students selected for an interview must prepare a 5 – 10 minute presentation that addresses the short answers submitted as well as additional insights on why they are a strong candidate for the position.
+- February 5 – 19: In-Person / Skype Interviews - Students selected for an interview will be provided with additional information.
 The interview committee consists of select university administrators.

 By submitting an application for this position, you agree to fully understanding and accepting the following expectations:

 - You will attend and fully participate in all training programs.

 - You will avoid additional commitments which conflict with work duties.